 Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated using the foreign exchange rates ruling at the transaction dates.
-Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated using the foreign exchange rates ruling at the dates the fair value was measured.
+Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated using the foreign exchange rates the fair value was measured.